adityadhopade/interview_deck/terraform_questions.md

 - Use `target` flag in tf command; it will mark that resource and recreate.
 - OR WE can use the `terraform taint` but should be careful

+### What happens if your state file is accidentally deleted?
+Terraform loses track of managed infrastructure.
+On next apply, it attempts to recreate everything, causing duplicates or failures.
+Recovery requires manual imports or restoring backups.
+Always enable versioning on S3 state storage.

+### How do you handle large-scale refactoring without downtime?
+Use "terraform state mv" to rename resources without destroying them.
+Control changes with targeted applies.
+Split refactoring into multiple non-destructive PRs and verify plans carefully to prevent resource destruction.

+### What happens if a resource fails halfway through a terraform apply?
+Answer: Terraform creates a partial deployment with successful resources running but failed ones marked as tainted.
+Use targeted applies and "-refresh-only" to recover systematically.

+### How do you manage secrets in Terraform?
+Use external secret stores (Vault, AWS Secrets Manager), ensure state encryption, mark outputs as sensitive, and integrate securely with CI/CD.
+For highly sensitive values, consider managing them outside Terraform completely.

+### What happens if terraform plan shows no changes but infrastructure was modified outside Terraform?
+Terraform remains unaware until "terraform refresh" is run.
+Implement regular drift detection in your CI/CD process to catch unauthorized changes.

+### What happens if you delete a resource definition from your configuration?
+Terraform destroys the corresponding infrastructure.
+Either use "terraform state rm" first or implement "lifecycle { prevent_destroy = true }" for critical resources.

+### What happens if Terraform provider APIs change between versions?
+Compatibility issues may arise.
+Always read release notes, use version constraints, test upgrades in lower environments, and consider targeted updates for gradual migration.

+### How do you implement zero-downtime infrastructure updates?
+Use "create_before_destroy" lifecycle blocks, blue-green deployments, health checks, and state manipulation for complex scenarios.
+For databases, use replicas or managed services with failover capabilities.

+### What happens if you have circular dependencies in your Terraform modules?
+Terraform fails with "dependency cycle" errors.
+Refactor module structure using data sources, outputs, or restructuring resources to establish clear dependency hierarchy.

+### What happens if you rename a resource in your Terraform code?
+Terraform sees this as destroying and recreating the resource.
+Use "terraform state mv" to update state while preserving infrastructure, avoiding rebuilds and downtime.